catseye/Wanda/README.md

     ten
     ===> $ ten

-But this isn't enough, because you can add rules that move the `$` around in the string.
-If you want to rewrite some other part of the string, you just add some rules that move the `$` there first.
+But this isn't quite enough, because you can add rules that move the `$` around in the string.
+If you want to rewrite some other part of the string, you can just add some rules that move the `$` there first.

 So we'll make the restriction even stronger: on the right-hand side (but not necessarily the left-hand side), the single `$` must always